cuiyongbo/hello-world/my_wiki/algorithms/binary_search_alg.rst

 **Hashing**

-For implementing associative arrays, **hash tables,** a data structure that maps keys to records using a hash function, are generally faster than binary search on a sorted array of records; most implementations require only amortized constant time on average. **However, hashing is not useful for approximate matches,** such as computing the next-smallest, next-largest, and nearest key, as the only information given on a failed search is that the target is not present in any record.
+For implementing associative arrays, **hash tables,** a data structure that maps keys to records using a hash function, are generally faster than binary search on a sorted array of records; most implementations require only **amortized constant time on average**. **However, hashing is not useful for approximate matches,** such as computing the next-smallest, next-largest, and nearest key, as the only information given on a failed search is that the target is not present in any record.
 Binary search is ideal for such matches, performing them in logarithmic time.
 Binary search also supports approximate matches.
 Some operations, like finding the smallest and largest element, can be done efficiently on sorted arrays but not on hash tables.

 **Trees**

-Binary search trees are searched using an algorithm similar to binary search.
+**Binary search trees** are searched using an algorithm similar to binary search.
 A binary search tree is a binary tree data structure that works based on the principle of binary search.
 The records of the tree are arranged in sorted order, and each record in the tree can be searched using an algorithm similar to binary search, taking on average logarithmic time.
 Insertion and deletion also